How do I set up ACH and wire templates in SVB and require two approvers before release?

 Frequently Asked Questions

-How do I set up ACH and wire templates in SVB so my team can reuse them?
+How do ACH and wire templates work in SVB’s platform?

 Expanded Explanation: